-As for their looks, the Siberian cat is a medium to large-sized cat with a sweet, expressive face and plush tail.
+As for their looks, the Siberian breed is medium to large-sized, characterized with sweet, expressive faces and plush tails.
 Their beautiful eyes come in various colors ranging from gold to green, and some cats are naturally born with two different colored eyes!
 Siberian cats have a full, plush, triple coat that has shielded them from harsh Russian winters for centuries.
 Their coat sheds extensively in the summer to keep them from overheating.
-(2)

 Siberian cats have a wide variety of colors and patterns that their coat may take on.
-The following are some of the most common Siberian cat colors and patterns according to the Cat Fancier’s Association’s Siberian Breed Standards.
-(3)
+The following are some of the most common Siberian cat colors and patterns according to the Cat Fanciers’ Association’s Siberian Breed Standards.

-Here are some of the most common Siberian cat patterns:
+Here are some of the most common Siberian cat colors and patterns:

 Here are some of the most common Siberian cat colors:

 No matter what color or pattern your Siberian cat is, they are sure to be showstopping!
 Siberian cats are also considered one of the best cats for allergies.
-See our list of the top six non-shedding cat breeds, including the Siberian, here.
+Read our list of the top six non-shedding cat breeds, including the Siberian.